EdDataScienceEES/tutorial-RachelBrown03/index.md

 The resulting distribution of these sample means is an example of a sampling distribution.

 The **CLT** states that:
-- The sampling distribution of the mean will **always** approximate a normal distribution as long as the sample size is large enough, regardless of the population’s distribution (e.g., normal, Poisson, binomial).
+- The sampling distribution of the mean will **always** approximate a normal distribution as long as the sample size is large enough, regardless of the population’s distribution (e.g., Normal, Poisson, Binomial).
 - This applies even when the population distribution is non-normal.

 A **normal distribution** is a symmetrical, bell-shaped curve with most observations concentrated near the center.